 The basic steps

 Step 1: Cook onion and garlic until soft.
-Add the whole cumin seeds.
+Add the whole caraway seeds.

 Step 2: Pour the plant-based milk over the bread cubes.
 Let them soak.
 Then add the onion-garlic-mixture, parsley, and salt.